What Must an Orphan Orangutan Learn in Order to Survive in the Wild?

 Even though orangutans are known as semi-solitary animals, they also have social encounters while they are in the wild, and developing social skills is essential for them so that they can live in the wild with other orangutans.
 It is important they have experiences not only with other orangutans from the same age group, to play and explore the environment, but also with older and younger orangutans – this gives them skills in how to read body language and when they can be the stronger or weaker playmates.

 They also can learn vital survival skills as nest building, locomotion, or finding food from other orangutans.
-That is why in the FOREST SCHOOL, we sometimes mix individuals from different skill levels, always under the supervision of the surrogate mothers.
+That is why in the FOREST SCHOOL, they sometimes mix individuals from different skill levels, always under the supervision of the surrogate mothers.
 These experiences with other orangutans help them to not only develop their social skills, but they will also learn other orangutans skills from each other.

 Orangutan's kiss squeak call